noi-techpark/authentication-server/readme.md

 ```

 For a detailed installation instruction of the production servers, you can check out the [installation documentation](docs/installation.md) and [upgrade documentation](docs/upgrade.md).

+## Applications / Clients

+If you want to configure different tools and applications to provide the authentication using the authentication server, you have to make different configurations and adjustments.
+Detailed information about different tools can be found [here](#/docs/applications.md).

 ## Information